 Compared to the Bosch MultiTalent 8 Food Processor it has fewer attachments, but the Auto-IQ systems offer a lot more power with hands-free custom modes.
 The multi-tiered blades are also excellent for slicing through veggies evenly.

-You will have to sacrifice a fair bit of space for the blender pitcher and food processor bowl when not in use, so while it does act as three appliances in one, I would recommend opting for something less multi-functional if you already have a blender you’re happy with and just want a food processor.
+You will have to sacrifice a fair bit of space for the blender pitcher and food processor bowl when not in use, so while it does act as three appliances in one, I would recommend opting for something less multi-functional if you already have a blender you're happy with and just want a food processor.
+If you do take the plunge with this model, then consider using Ninja Kitchen discount codes so you can find a good deal.

 About this review, and our reviewer